cjr35/tango/spec/file-types/tango.md

 ### declaration
 The declaration of a .tango file can be thought of as the last checkpoint Tango encounters before defining a state.
 After checking the file name against the `states` list in the .tangoh file, Tango checks for the word `state` followed by a space and the file's name again.
 Finding `state` identifies the file as one which describes a state, and finding the file's name verifies that the following code defines that state.
 ### rules
 The `rules` header indicates a list of definitions for rules obeyed by an automaton.
 An automaton obeys different rules depending on the state it is in, so each .tango file has its own `rules`.
-The syntax of a rule is `expr state in neighborhood >> state`.
+The syntax of a rule is `expr ifState in neighborhood >> newState`.

 `expr` is any valid Tango expression which evaluates to a range.
-`state` is the name of one of the states defined in the project's .tangoh file.
+`ifState` is the name of one of the states defined in the project's .tangoh file.
 `in` is a ternary keyword operator which is used to determine whether the current rule should be applied.
 `neighborhood` is any valid Tango expression that evaluates to a neighborhood.*
-`>>` is a binary operator that applies the current rule when appropriate (as determined by `in`)
+`>>` is a binary operator that applies the current rule when appropriate (as determined by `in`).
+`newState` is the name of one of the states defined in the project's .tangoh file.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzM2Njg4NzAsMzQyODA1OTBdfQ==
+eyJoaXN0b3J5IjpbLTg2MTg4MzkwNSwzNDI4MDU5MF19
 -->